Freemasonry in Asia: Lebanon

-There are also UGLE recognised lodges active in Lebanon operating under the Grand District of Lebanon, under the Grand Lodge of Scotland and two lodges under the Grand Lodge of the District of Columbia.
+There are also UGLE recognised lodges active in Lebanon operating under the Grand District of Lebanon, under the Grand Lodge of Scotland and three lodges under the Grand Lodge of the District of Columbia.

 On 24 October 2018, the Grand Lodge of New York created the independent Grand Lodge of the Free and Accepted Masons of Lebanon.

 Malaysia

 Freemasonry started in Malaysia 180 years ago and was first established on the island of Penang.
 There are freemason lodges in all states in Malaysia except Terengganu, Kelantan and Perlis.
 The largest freemason lodge in Malaysia is located in Bukit Jalil.

 Pakistan

 Freemasonry was introduced to Pakistan during the era of the British empire.
 Masonic organisations continued in the country until they were completely ousted in 1972 by Zulfiqar Ali Bhutto and again by Zia-ul-Haq in 1983.

 The Sindh Wildlife Conservation building in Saddar, Karachi, served as a Masonic hall until it was taken over by the government.
 The Masonic Temple in Lahore, built in 1860, has been renamed to Mason Hall and is today used as a multi-purpose government building by the Government of Punjab.